vluzrmos/eloquent-simple-searchable/readme.md

 }
 ```

-the attribute $searchable should contain the index with a column or a related column and the value is a type of the search which includes:
+The attribute $searchable should contain the index with a column or a related column and the value is a type of the search which includes:

-`left_text`: The value of the field should match on left side;
+ * `left_text`: Match the left side of the column value

-`right_text`: The value of the field should match on right side;
+ * `right_text`:  Match the right side of the column value

-`equals`: The value o f the field should match equals to the searched text;
+ * `equals`: The searchd text should be equals to the column value

-`full_text`: The words in the searched text should be in any position, but in the same order, of the field;
+ * `full_text`: The searched text should be in any position of the searchd column.

-### Real life usage
+### Real Life Usage

 ```php